ARCHIVED-mean-stack/session-4/README.md

 app.listen(port, listening);
 ```

 Note: by editing the package.json file directly  we do not need to run `$ sudo npm install --save-dev <library>` for each of the packages.
+We only need to run `$sudo npm install`.

 Run `$ node app.js` and test to ensure that any html changes refresh the browser.
 We have not yet created our SASS directory so this will need to be done in accordance with the sassSources variable in app.js.

 Note: we are not watching the js directory yet so we still have to do some manual refreshing.

 ###Adjust Formatting

+Create the sass directory in public and save the existng css file there as styles.scss.

+Note: you may need to start and stop the server to get these changes worked into the gulp system.

 Since we are working mobile first let's set up the display in a narrow browser.